Agnés Torres Hernández: Activism

 Torres advocated for the right to rectify birth certificates and collaborated with Humana Nación Trans to seek respect and recognition for transgender persons at the national level.
 She also worked with the Democracy and Sexuality Network (DEMYSEX) and Erósfera.

 In 2010, Torres filed a complaint against Javier López Zavala, then the PRI candidate for the governorship of Puebla, to the National Council to Prevent Discrimination over derogatory remarks López made in an electoral debate regarding transgender identity.

 Murder

 According to reports from the Attorney General of the State of Puebla, Torres's body was found in a ravine Siglo XXI highway on 10 March 2012, showing signs of torture.
 Because of the violence evidently carried out upon her, Torres's murder was classified as a hate crime on the basis of transphobia.

+Reports suggested that Torres's romantic partner killed her after learning she was transgender, with four others present.
 The Attorney General of Puebla arrested four suspects in connection to Torres's murder, while fifth remained a fugitive.
 Three years after her murder, in March 2015, no one had been charged for Torres's murder.